 Ignoring the Economic Calendar

 Economic events and news releases can significantly impact currency prices.
-Beginners often overlook the importance of keeping track of these events, which can lead to unexpected market volatility and potential losses.
+Beginners often overlook the importance of tracking these events, which can lead to unexpected market volatility and potential losses.
 An economic calendar can help you stay informed about upcoming events and plan your trades accordingly.
 Being aware of major economic indicators and news can help you make better-informed trading decisions.

 5 Best Tips for Forex Trading Beginners